 Are Burger King Onion Rings vegan?

-We have reached out to Burger King a couple times (most recently January 2022) because the allergens guide no longer has dairy as an allergy.
-Prior to the July 2021 allergens list, whey (dairy) was apart of the onion rings ingredients.
+We have reached out to Burger King a couple of times (most recently July 2022) because the BK allergens guide no longer has dairy as an allergy.
+Prior to the July 2021 allergens list, whey (dairy) was a part of the onion rings’ ingredients.

 We will update this information when we have it available but will not change our guide until we have confirmation from Burger King.